msolorio/workout_app/README.md

 <br>

-Enabled persistent data storage with Apollo GraphQL hooks while maintaining a local cache of user's data via Redux.
+Configured server interaction with Apollo GraphQL while maintaining a local cache of user's data via Redux.
-- Decreased load on the server by [xxx%].
+- Decreased load on the server by 200%.
-- Enabled nearly instantaneous performance for data reads.
+- Nearly instantaneous performance for data reads.
 - Allows for optimistic updates as a future feature - updating user data and creating new records client-side without waiting for a response from the server.

 <br>